IBM/natural-language-understanding-code-pattern/README.md

 1. View the application online at the app URL, for example: https://my-app-name.mybluemix.net

-## Deploying to Openshift
+## Deploying to OpenShift

-This code pattern can be deployed to any openshift cluster or [minishift](https://www.okd.io/minishift) running 3.2 or above.
+This code pattern can be deployed to any OpenShift cluster or [Minishift](https://www.okd.io/minishift) running 3.2 or above.

 ### Creating a project